 In legal terms: are we talking about covert observation or intrusion into communication privacy?

+Passive or active attack?

 In fact mobile phone transmits IMSI and IMEI numbers to mobile networks on very limited occasions.

 Even more, mobile networks communicate with mobile phone via pseudoanonymous identity - TMSI number.
 TMSI number was explicitly introduced in order to protect user's identity from external observers.